I Get Paid For This…

 Tell us about your job…

-If there’s been a mishap anywhere in the world that needs to be tackled from the air, we send out our especially adapted 727 to spray dispersant fluid onto the oil spill.
+If there’s been a spill anywhere in the world that needs to be tackled from the air, we send out our especially adapted Boeing 727 to spray dispersant fluid onto the oil spill.
 This breaks up the layer of oil slick and makes it mix with the seawater, which enables it to be broken down naturally by microorganisms.
 Because oil evaporates and gets broken down by sun, wind and waves anyway, sometimes with smaller spills the decision is made to leave it alone.

 What training did you have?